ClintH/kattegat/ANALYTICS.md

 $('#btn').on('click', function(e) {
     // Calculate the difference, and round the number off var elapsedTime = Math.round(performance.now()- lastClick);

-    console.log("Elapsed time: " + elapsedTime);
+    // Print it out for our own testing: console.log("Elapsed time: " + elapsedTime);

     // Send to GA